Now’s the perfect time to book an eye exam, shop for new glasses, or stock up on contact lenses.

 Bottom line: Eyeglasses are an investment, so consider a scratch-resistant coating as an insurance policy.
 Bonus: It’s part of our popular lens coating bundle that includes UV protection, tinting (optional), plus a one-year Product Protection Plan for less than $100 on two pairs.

-3. Ultraviolet Protection
+3. Ultraviolet (UV) Protection For Glasses

 Role: Acts as sunblock for the eyes.